(800) 760-9734 ext. 1690

 - Completion of all prerequisite work (see list below).

 The application deadline is November 1.
 The PA Program admits students on a rolling basis so applicants are encouraged to apply early.
 The earlier an applicant applies, the better the chances are for acceptance.

 Once a complete application is submitted it will be reviewed by the Admissions Committee.
 Qualified candidates will be invited to campus for an interview.
 Interviews are conducted on a rolling basis.
-If you receive an interview, you can expect a response within four weeks of the interview date.
+If you receive an interview, you can expect a response within two weeks of the interview date.

-A background check and substance abuse screening test are required for students who are accepted into the program.
+A background check and substance abuse screening test are required for students who are accepted into the program, and before matriculation.

 - Complete online application available at www.caspaonline.org